 Cover photo credit: Getty Images / SIphotography.

 Diagnosis, Treatment, and Advice: This article is intended for educational and informational purposes only and is not a substitute for qualified, professional medical advice.
 The information and opinions provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 Consult a qualified and licensed physician for the diagnosis and treatment of any and all medical conditions.
-Experimental therapies carry a much higher risk than FDA-approved ones.
-Call 911, or an equivalent emergency hotline number, for all medical emergencies.
+Experimental treatments carry a much higher risk than FDA-approved ones.
+Dial 9-1-1, or an equivalent emergency hotline number, for all medical emergencies.
 As well, consult a licensed, qualified physician before changing your diet, supplement or exercise programs.

 Photos, Endorsements, & External Links: This article is not intended to endorse organizations, companies, or their products.
 Links to external websites, mention or depiction of company names or brands, are intended for illustration only and do not constitute endorsements.